clicon/clixon-controller-docs/serviceapi.rst

 ----
 An action handler tags device configuration objects it creates with the name of the service instances using the `cl:creator` YANG extension.
-This is used to track which instance created an object and acts as a reference count when removing objects.
-An object may have several tags if it is created by more than one service instance.
+This is used to track which instance created an object.
+Only one service per created object is supported.

 In the following example, three device objects are tagged with service instances in one device, as follows: